Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

-At this point, we only highlight the fact that the \textit{2D-kn} and \textit{3D-kn} models are quantitatively similar in terms of torus structure, mass loss, and also neutrino luminosity, as shown in Fig. \ref{fig:2D_kn_neurinoLC}.
-Here, the dashed and thick solid lines practically overlap within the first $\sim 300$ ms, for all neutrino flavors.
-The azimuthally perturbed model, \textit{3D-kn-p}, exhibits a lower neutrino luminosity than the axisymmetric one and it is declining at a somewhat faster rate.
-The average electron neutrino luminosity found in our simulations is about $2.3 \times 10^{51}$ erg s$^{-1}$ for the 3D-kn model and $1.1 \times 10^{51}$ erg s$^{-1}$, for the \textit{3D-kn} and \textit{3D-kn-p} models, respectively.
-Noting that according to recent estimates, the neutrino annihilation efficiency is about $\sim 0.1-1\%$ \citep{2019MNRAS.482.2973D}, we speculate that it is a small $L_{\nu}$, and this engine is not able to power a bright GRB jet for a long time.
+We note that the 2D-kn and 3D-kn models are quantitatively similar in torus structure, mass loss, and neutrino luminosity, as shown in Fig. \ref{fig:2D_kn_neurinoLC}.
+In the figure, the dashed and thick solid lines almost completely overlap within the first $\sim 300$ ms for all neutrino flavors.
+The azimuthally perturbed model, 3D-kn-p exhibits a lower neutrino luminosity than the axisymmetric model, and it declines at a somewhat faster rate.
+The average electron neutrino luminosity obtained in our simulations is $\sim2.3\times 10^{51}$ erg s$^{-1}$ for the 3D-kn model and $1.1\times 10^{51}$ erg s$^{-1}$for the 3D-kn-p model.
+Considering that recent estimates place the neutrino annihilation efficiency at $\sim 0.1-1\%$ \citep{2019MNRAS.482.2973D}, we speculate that the low $L_{\nu}$ implies that this engine cannot power a bright GRB jet for an extended period.

-In Figure \ref{fig:2D_3D_kn_mdot} we show the mass accretion rate at the black hole horizon, for the \textit{2D-kn}, {\textit 3D-kn} and {\textit 3D-kn-p} models.
-The accretion rate in 2D and 3D simulations is comparably large, and it is also an order of magnitude larger than in the above presented fiducial models.
-The engine lifetime is hence longer, and accreting tours will be able to power the GRB and kilonova for a longer time, launching powerful winds.
-The non-axisymmetric perturbed model, \textit{3D-kn-p}, presents however, a negligible accretion rate for most of the simulation.
-The magnetic field is also not transported towards the horizon, and as discussed above, the neutrino luminosity of this model is also low.
+Figure \ref{fig:2D_3D_kn_mdot} shows the mass accretion rate at the BH horizon, for the 2D-kn, 3D-kn, and 3D-kn-p models.
+The accretion rates in 2D and 3D simulations are comparably large and are about an order of magnitude larger than those in the fiducial models presented above.
+As a result, the engine lifetime is longer and accreting tori can power the GRB and kilonova over extended timescales, launching powerful winds.
+The non-axisymmetrically perturbed model, 3D-kn-p, however, shows a negligible accretion rate for most of the simulation.
+The magnetic field is also not transported towards the horizon, and, as discussed above, the neutrino luminosity of this model is also low.
 The simulated time span is short, $\sim 1$~s compared to the timescales of a SGRB.
 The model does not show magnetic flux accumulation on the BH horizon, and the dimensionless magnetic flux remains at$\sim 2.5$, with no systematic increase over time.
 If additional magnetic flux is supplied to the disk at later times, jet launching could occur over longer timescales.
-We speculate, however, that in this scenario, the jet will not have any source of power, neither from neutrinos nor the Blandford-Znajek mechanism.
-The system will then end up as a failed jet, with possible orphan kilonova emission from unbound winds.
+We speculate, however, that in this scenario the jet may not have a sufficient power source, either from neutrinos or from the BZ mechanism.
+The system may therefore result in a failed jet, with possible orphan kilonova emission from unbound winds.
 Fig. \ref{fig:2D_3D_kn_LBZ} shows the BZ luminosity of the 2D-kn and 3D-kn models.
 Both simulations show a similar order of magnitude in BZ power, which is about two orders of magnitude smaller than the corresponding electron neutrino luminosities.
 The dimensionality affects the temporal variability of the luminosity, which is less pronounced in the 3D setup.